A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Uncertainty Propagation

 which increases with the distance from $x_*$ to $\bar{x}$ and is expected to decrease with increasing $n$ for shock compression experiments where the particle velocities are bounded.
 Hence, credible intervals for the mean shock wave velocity are narrowest at the mean particle velocity and tend to shrink as the number of measurements increases.

 Uncertainty in future shock wave velocity measurements is quantified with the posterior predictive distribution.
-If the new shock wave velocity measurement is denoted $\tilde{Y}$, then the posterior predictive distribution at a particular value that $\tilde{Y}$ can take on, say $\tilde{y}$, is $p(\tilde{y}|Y)$, which is computed from the measurement distribution and posterior distribution as
+If the new shock wave velocity measurement is denoted $\tilde{Y}$ and $\tilde{y}$ is a particular value that $\tilde{Y}$ can take on, then the posterior predictive distribution is $p(\tilde{y}|Y)$, which is computed from the measurement distribution and posterior distribution as

 As derived in~\ref{app:ppd}, the posterior predictive distribution at a particle velocity $x_*$ is